 A key focus of NWC’s social media accountability campaign is curtailing illegal wildlife trafficking on Facebook and other social media websites.
 So far, we have filed four whistleblower petitions with the Securities and Exchange Commission (SEC).
 These petitions provided extensive evidence regarding how the companies owning these websites have misled shareholders and the public about the extent of wildlife crime they have been facilitating.

-The wildlife trafficking petitions were the subject of an April 2018 Associated Press story entitled “Body Parts from Threatened Wildlife Widely Sold on Facebook“ and a June 2018 feature article in WIRED entitled “How Facebook Groups Became a Bizarre Bazaar For Elephant Tusks.”
-These articles detail how NWC has become the leader in developing and implementing a cutting-edge strategy for conserving wildlife that focuses on whistleblower enforcement of disclosure laws under the Securities and Exchange Act.
+The wildlife trafficking petitions were the subject of an April 2018 Associated Press story entitled “Body Parts from Threatened Wildlife Widely Sold on Facebook” and a June 2018 feature article in WIRED entitled “How Facebook Groups Became a Bizarre Bazaar For Elephant Tusks.”
+These articles both detail how NWC has become the leader in developing and implementing a cutting-edge strategy for wildlife conservation that focuses on whistleblower enforcement of disclosure laws under the Securities and Exchange Act.

 “Facebook’s lack of disclosure of the illegal activity facilitated by its site and its failure to take adequate steps to address that activity are both violations of SEC rules.”

 Critically, Facebook is a publicly-traded company, and under U.S. Securities laws, publicly-traded companies cannot profit from illegal activities.
 By failing to disclose the activities like wildlife trafficking taking place on the site to investors, Facebook is putting the company—that is, its shareholders—at financial risk.